Thomas-Barry1/teacherWebApp/frontend/README.md

 ## TODO:

+- [ ] Find minimum amount to pass Kahoot into Kahoot
+- [ ] Create kahoot generator for that
-- Implement OnPush Change Detection Strategy in components for efficiency
+- [ ] Implement OnPush Change Detection Strategy in components for efficiency
-- Implement lazy loading of component for speed
+- [ ] Implement lazy loading of component for speed
-- Put download google icons next to print/save icons
+- [ ]Put download google icons next to print/save icons

 ### How to add new npm modules to use in components